 "There is no proof that the crime rate is going up," she said.
 "Expense is another question, with all the budget cuts."
 But Zarifis wants his officers to be able to defend themselves should a bad situation arise.

-"If you send someone into harm's way constantly, some-

-"These are fully certified time they're going to get peace officers," Zarifis said. of Regents and University harmed," he said.
+"If you send someone into harm's way constantly, sometime they're going to get harmed," he said.